-From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board, ("FASB"), and are adopted by the Company as of the specific effective date.
-The Company adopted ASU 2020-10, ASU 2021-04 and ASU 2020-06 effective January 1, 2022, and adopted ASU 2020-04, ASU 2019-12, ASU 2018-13 and ASU 2018-15 effective January 1, 2021.
-The Company believes these adopted ASUs do not apply or have a material impact on our consolidated financial statements or disclosures.
+From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board, or FASB, and are adopted by the Company as of the specific effective date.
+The Company adopted ASU 2022-04, ASU 2022-02, ASU 2022-01 and ASU 2021-08 effective January 1, 2023, and the adoption of these new standards did not have a material impact on the Company's consolidated financial statements or disclosures.